Falls of the Ohio

 In 1999, the landscaping around the flag pole at the Interpretive Center was approved as a Sunnyside Master Gardener project.
 Weeds and horsetail had to be dealt with and perennials were in need of dividing.
 After working several weekends, the garden was under control and easier to manage.

 In 2008, the flag pole beds required a complete makeover because the perennials made it difficult to keep the Bermuda grass out of the beds.
-All the small plants were removed and now only abelia shrubs, dogwood trees and butterfly bushes remain.
+All the small plants were removed and now only abelia shrubs, dogwood trees and but-terfly bushes remain.
 A deep layer of mulch was spread around the shrubs and trees, making it much easier to maintain.
+In addition, we often help maintain the hospice garden adjacent to the entry gardens.